laravel/nova-docs/3.0/customization/tools.md

 npm run watch
 ```

-#### Vue Components
+#### Vue Page Components

-Vue components for Tool has access to all plugins registered under Nova including `vue-meta`, `portal-vue` and `v-tooltip`.
+Vue Page Components for Tool has access to all plugins registered under Nova including `vue-meta`, `portal-vue` and `v-tooltip`.

-For example in the latest release, the `resources/js/components/Tool.vue` stub will contain a default page title as the following:
+For example in the latest release, the `resources/js/components/Tool.vue` published stub will contain a default page title as the following:

 ```js
 export default {